tpoisot/ms_pop_networks/ms_pop.md

 statistical one can at first seems at odd with our goal to incorporate more explicit feedbacks between traits, population sizes, and interactions.
 However, it bears two important advantages.
-First, it allows to identify broad patterns, namely which kind of interactions are more affected by neutral and niche processes.
+First, it allows to identify which kind of interactions are more affected by neutral and niche processes.
 Second, it allows to partition the impact of said processes on the occurrence of interactions; this, in turn, allows to derive the structure of